Web Site Accessibility Statement

 Users Customized Browsers

-All modern browsers allow users to adjust the default browser settings and select personal fonts, font size, link colors and other aspects of how a browser renders a Web site.
+All modern browsers allow users to adjust the default browser settings and select personal fonts, font size, link colors and other aspects of how a browser renders a website.
 These settings are especially useful for people with disabilities and are often built in to assistive technologies.

-This Web site was developed with user options in mind and will allow any visitor to change the size and type of font used when viewing this site, change background and text colors and set the browser width to accommodate the visitors needs.
+This website was developed with user options in mind and will allow any visitor to change the size and type of font used when viewing this site, change background and text colors and set the browser width to accommodate the visitors needs.

 Reading Online

 Most users scan the content quickly, read the headlines or titles, and only then decide whether to read the actual content.
-This Web site has been developed to be more scannable by including:
+This website has been developed to be more scannable by including:

-- Headers: Headers and sub-headers have been employed in order to organize this Web site logically
+- Headers: Headers and sub-headers have been employed in order to organize this website logically

 - Bulleted Lists have been employed to break out important information into bulleted lists with brief descriptions of each item.
 Visitors' eyes will naturally gravitate towards those sections.